mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

     capable of only Thrust 1 are able to move freely in the gravity wells of planets.

 These rules may be viewed as an add-on to the Space Combat chapter, with each round divided into steps:
 Manoeuvre, Attack and Actions.
 Steps are further divided into phases.

-TRAVELLER

-The primary methods employed to achieve vector- based space combat are:
+The primary methods employed to achieve vector-based space combat are:

 - Instead of using Range Bands, the position of each ship and object is tracked on a map.
 Hexagonal